 - oil to add shine to the eggs

-Add the eggs to a pan, remove the skins from the onions and place over the eggs.
-You can chop the onions and freeze to use later on when you cook, no point in throwing them away.
+- To get a red colour, add 8 eggs to a pan, remove the skins from the onions and place over the eggs.

-Next, cover the eggs and onion skins with water and add the vinegar.
+- Next, cover the eggs and onion skins with water and add 2 tablespoons of vinegar.

-Boil for at least 20 minutes, so that the eggs can get a lovely colour.
+- Boil for at least10-15 minutes, so that the eggs can get a lovely colour.
 You can leave them longer, if you want a darker colour.